 One of the most important pieces of equipment in the laboratory is the centrifuge, which facilitates the separation of samples of different densities.
 Centrifuge exists in different forms for different utility: gas centrifuge for isotope separation, human and non-human centrifuges for aeronautics and astronautics, industrial centrifuge separator as a coolant filtration system, geotechnical centrifuge for testing Geotechnical Engineering systems, and various centrifuges for commercial applications such as washing machines and sugar centrifugal machines.

-The use of centrifuge systems started as early as mid-15th century when hand-driven centrifuge was used as a milk separator, and in 1864, Antonin Prandtl developed the first dairy centrifuge which separates the cream from milk.
+The use of centrifuge systems started as early as the mid-15th century when a hand-driven centrifuge was used as a milk separator, and in 1864, Antonin Prandtl developed the first dairy centrifuge which separates the cream from milk.
 The potential of using the centrifuge system in the laboratory was exploited in 1869 by Friedrich Miescher.
 He was the first researcher to isolate nucleic acid from a cell with the use of a crude centrifuge system.
 The use of the centrifuge in the laboratory was then recognized and further developed which led to the development of a continuous centrifugal separator by Gustaf de Laval.
-The commercialization of centrifuge then surfaced as further improvements on the centrifuge system were made, such as Theodor Svedberg’s ultracentrifuge which enabled him to record sedimentation boundaries, Emile Henriot’s centrifuge which had very high rotational speeds, and many more.
+The commercialization of the centrifuge then surfaced as further improvements to the centrifuge system were made, such as Theodor Svedberg’s ultracentrifuge which enabled him to record sedimentation boundaries, Emile Henriot’s centrifuge which had very high rotational speeds, and many more.

 CHOOSING THE BEST CENTRIFUGE

 With the vast choices in the market, you should be able to know how to choose the right and best kind of centrifuge.
 Keep three parameters in mind while selecting a centrifuge.